Mailing: 100 McMorran Blvd

 Memorial Bench: Donate a new bench!
 This donation consists of the installation of a bench along the waterfront south of the Blue Water Bridges.
 The Cost for memorial bench is $1,500.
 Price includes bench (recycled plastic), plaque, cement pad, installation.
 Call: 810-984-9751 for information.

 Memorial Tree: Let us plant a tree in memory or recognition of someone!
-Through the Tree Celebration Program citizens can have a tree planted on City property in memory of a loved one.
-Trees cost $200 and are planted either in Spring or Autumn.
+Through the Tree Celebration Program, citizens can have a tree planted on City property in memory of a loved one or dear friend or to honor or recognize an individual.
+Several varieties of trees are available and the cost per tree ranges from $175.00 - $300.00.
 See Flyer.

 Snow Removal (parking lots & sidewalks): The Parks crew is responsible for snow removal from all City owned parking lots, park drives and sidewalks.